cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 ## Code-Through

-Since you are sharing your code-through with your classmates on Yellowdig, it will serve as your discussion topic this week.
+Since you are sharing your code-through with your classmates on iCollege, it will serve as your discussion topic this week.

 If you send me your RMD and HTML files via email, I will post them to GitHub and create a link for you if you would like to share a URL instead of a file.